jzombie/rich-cms/md-content/Chapter 9.md

 **The Eighth Step toward Riches**

 PERSISTENCE is an essential factor in the procedure of transmuting DESIRE into its monetary equivalent.
-The basis of persistence if the POWER OF WILL.
+The basis of persistence is the POWER OF WILL.

 Will-power and desire, when properly combined, make an irresistible pair.
 Men who accumulate great fortunes are generally known as cold-blooded, and sometimes ruthless.
 Often they are misunderstood.
 What they have is will-power, which they mix with persistence, and place back of their desires to insure the attainment of their objectives.